Article contents

 By the way, BTC is the ‘ticker’ for bitcoin on exchanges, so if it says 'purchase BTC' on a trading platform, it’s the same as purchasing bitcoin.
 And in the above prices, you’ll see BTCGBP and BTCUSD – that’s the trading pair.
 So for BTCGBP you are trading BTC for GBP.

 Yes.
-Almost every exchange (which is where you buy and sell bitcoin and crypto), will let you deposit and buy bitcoin with Pounds (GBP).
-There’s a few payment methods too:
+Almost every exchange (which is where you buy and sell bitcoin and crypto), will let you deposit and buy bitcoin with Pounds (GBP), this includes all our top picks above.

 You can then withdraw this back to your bank account if you want to.
 There might be some small withdrawal fees, but this isn’t very common.